rishabhnagardev/bot-gpt-backend/README.md

 Primary bottlenecks at large scale (1M users):
 - LLM throughput and token cost
-- DB write/read throughput for messages
+- DB write/read throughput for messages and documents
-- Vector DB latency and throughput
+- Document retrieval latency (if many large documents per conversation)

 Scaling strategies:
 - App: horizontal stateless FastAPI instances behind a load balancer
 - DB: read replicas, partitioning (by user or time), sharding for writes
 - LLM: queue calls, worker autoscaling, use cheaper models as fallback
-- Vector DB: sharding or managed autoscaling; precompute embeddings during ingestion
 - Use caching (Redis) for hot conversations and recent messages

 Pattern: Prefer CQRS for separation of read/write workloads and background workers for heavy tasks (summaries, embeddings, PDF processing).